Below are a few samples of exhibitions Neal Ludevig and Moon31 has curated in the past:

 - Gail Mitchell, Billboard

 The 4-week multimedia immersive exhibition, in the heart of historic Harlem at La Maison d'Art gallery, featured works by HAF visual artists Lance Ljayart, J.T.
-Liss, Tania L. Balan-Gaubert, Marthalicia Matarrita, and Alice Mizrachi.
+Liss, Tania L. Balan-Gaubert, Marthalicia Matarrita, and Alice Mizrachi and was covered in CBS, along with a number of other media outlets.
 Their work was based on statements made by the aforementioned featured music artists, navigating the building-space of musical reciprocity and shared social consciousness.FEATURED MUSIC ARTISTS included Marcus Gilmore, Christan Scott, Samora Pinderhughes, Logan Richardson, Keyon Harrold, and Jasmine Mitchell

 Black Woodstock Lounge.